-1 See the current year's Deferred Compensation Program Plan Year Information for the County match schedules and the IRS contribution limits.
+See the current year's Deferred Compensation Program Plan Year Information for the County match schedules and the IRS contribution limits.

-2 A Qualified Distribution is one that is taken at least five years after the first Roth 457 contribution and you have attained age 59 1⁄2.
+A Qualified Distribution is one that is taken at least five years after the first Roth 457 and/or 401(k) contribution and you have attained age 59 1⁄2.